Sunset Glow

-"Sunset Glow" (Korean: 붉은 노을; RR: Byulkeun Noeul) is a song recorded by South Korean singer Lee Moon-sae.
-It was released on September 15, 1988, as a single for his fifth studio album Standing Under the Shade of a Roadside Tree (Korean: 가로수 그늘아래서면).
+"Sunset Glow" is a song recorded by South Korean singer Lee Moon-sae.
+It was released on September 15, 1988, as a single for his fifth studio album Standing Under the Shade of a Roadside Tree.
 The lyrics and music were composed by Lee Young-hoon.

 Background and release

 "Sunset Glow" was originally recorded by Lee Moon-sae for his fifth studio album Standing Under the Shade of a Roadside Tree, which was released under King Records on September 15, 1988.
 It was written by Lee Yeong-hun and was included on side B of the album.
 The record was met with commercial success, selling over 2.58 million copies in South Korea.
 Choi Seong-chul of the Busan Ilbo wrote that the album "brought about a change in the perception of pop albums, which were relatively undervalued and priced low compared to foreign pop albums" in the country.

 Other recordings

 On December 17, 2004, Shinhwa released a remake album of hit songs from the 1980s and 1990s, titled Winter Story 2004–2005.
 A cover of the song titled "Red Sunset" was included on the record.
 Other artists who have recorded a cover of the song include BigBang, YB, Maya, Younha, Yurisangja, and MC Sniper.